tumbumer/ansible-role-user/README.md

 ---|---
 tumbumer_user_is_home_dir_private | if `yes` then newly created users will have a mask of 0700 for their home directories tumbumer_user_list | a list with `name` keys and structure as well as an [official Ansible user module](https://docs.ansible.com/ansible/user_module.html).
-Supported keys are: `state`, `remove`, `password`, `update_password`, `comment`, `shell`, `system`, `createhome`, `home`, `group`, `groups`
+Supported keys are: `state`, `remove`, `password`, `update_password`, `comment`, `shell`, `system`, `createhome`, `home`, `group`, `groups` tumbumer_user_force_change_password_list | list of users who must be forced to change the password at the first login

 ### Additional optionally vars